 2. Check the Door Locks

-Perhaps you have an automatic garage door locks installed for the door.
+Perhaps you have an automatic garage door lock installed for the door.
 If that fails to unlock, the garage door opener won’t work.
 That’s because there’s no way it can lift a locked door.
 So, verify that the door locks are disabled

 3. Check if the Garage Door is Frozen

 During the winter, it comes as no surprise when the garage door gets frozen to the ground.
 The garage door seal always sits on the floor when the door is fully closed.
 This can easily get frozen and prevent your Liftmaster opener from working.
 If it is frozen, you need to melt the ice before you attempt to open it again.
-It might be a little time consuming, but that’s the only way forward.
+It might be a little time-consuming, but that’s the only way forward.

 The weight of the garage door is too heavy for a garage door opener to lift.
 The garage door spring does most of the heavy lifting, and then the opener simply pushes or pulls the garage door.
 So when the spring is broken, the opener won’t work.
 So, verify if the spring is broken.